 The call to a natively compiled stored procedure is actually a DLL Entry Point which is something that offers very fast execution times!

 When you properly combine memory-optimized tables with natively compiled stored procedures for heavy workloads like DW ETL processes, high data insert rate processes and processes that demand low latency execution you can expect some serious speedups.

 Subsequent posts will dive into the In-Memory OLTP Engine of SQL Server 2014 and illustrate via different examples the benefits of using this technology.

-Learn more about SQL Server In-Memory OLTP – Enroll to the Course!
+Get Started with SQL Server In-Memory OLTP – Enroll to the Course!

 We recommend enrolling to our online course titled “Boost SQL Server Database Performance with In-Memory OLTP” and learn how to harness the power of SQL Server’s In-Memory Optimization and boost the performance of your data processes!

 In this course, you will learn all about SQL Server’s In-Memory Database Processing Engine also known as In-Memory OLTP.
 To this end, you will learn how to enable In-Memory OLTP in SQL Server, what memory-optimized tables and natively-compiled stored procedures are, as well as, how to boost the performance of your data processes using this powerful SQL Server feature.